provenance-io/docs/modules/provwasm-smart-contracts.md

 ### Blockchain Extensions

 The CosmWasm VM only integrates with the `banking` and `staking` modules by default.
 However, it allows for adding custom encoders and queriers.
-A package was added in the Provenance Blockchain that contain extensions for the following provenance modules:
+A package was added in the Provenance Blockchain that contain extensions for the following Provenance Blockchain modules:

 * [Account](account.md)
 * [Marker](marker-module.md)